Techtonica/curriculum/chrome-developer-tools/chrome-developer-tools.md

 5. Open the JavaScript console.
 What do you see?

 ### Challenge
-Students can explore inside Chrome Developer Tools and see what other functionality it has.
+Participants can explore inside Chrome Developer Tools and see what other functionality it has.

 ### Check for Understanding
 1. Make a cheat sheet of keyboard shortcuts you can use to open the various tools inside Chrome Developer Tools.
 Save this cheat sheet as a note on your computer.